elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

     # Total is the sum of the batch and invidual entries
     total = batch_sum + individual_sum

-In summary, documentation are for users of your API (who do not necessarily have access to source) and code comments are for those who interact with the source.
+In summary, documentation is a contract with users of your API (who do not necessarily have access to source) and code comments are for those who interact directly with the source.
+You can learn and express many different things about your software by separating those two concepts.

 ## Hiding Internal Modules and Functions